Romania in the Junior Eurovision Song Contest 2008: Revamp of the song

 The melody of the song has changed slightly from the version sang at the National Final (which can be heard here).
 The revised version can be heard here.

 At Eurovision

 On 14 October 2008 the running order for Junior Eurovision took place, and the Romanian song was given the spot to perform first.
-At Junior Eurovision, the Romanian performers wore dresses symbolising the four seasons and water.
+At Junior Eurovision, the Romanian performers wore dresses symbolising the four seasons and the sky.
 The presentation was very similar to that of the national final.
-Behind the dancers was a giant globe.
+A giant globe was also used as a prop.
 The song placed in 9th position with 58 points.
 The entry also received points from every country, the most being eight points from Cyprus and Macedonia.